 - Those that committed the government contract procurement fraud have been sentenced to prison time and ordered to pay large restitution fines.

-Many small business owners have also been found guilty of government procurement fraud for fraudulently seeking federal contracts under the 8(a) Small Business Administration designed to help disadvantaged and small businesses.
+SBA 8(a) Government Contract Fraud: Many small business owners have also been found guilty of government procurement contract fraud for fraudulently seeking federal contracts under the 8(a) Small Business Administration designed to help disadvantaged and small businesses.

-Overbilling and False Records: To illustrate the Government crackdown on governmentc procurement fraud, one company recently agreed to pay $13.7 million to settle allegations of overbilling the government for work performed by the company’s staff who lacked the qualifications as required by the contract, thereby falsely increasing the amount of money claimed and paid.
-See information about Mail and Wire Fraud Against the Federal Government and Criminal Defense for Defrauding SBA Disadvantaged Small Business Program.
+Over billing and False Records: To illustrate the Government crackdown on procurement fraud and misrepresentation in contract law, one company recently agreed to pay $13.7 million to settle allegations of over billing the government for work performed by the company’s staff who lacked the qualifications as required by the contract, thereby falsely increasing the amount of money claimed and paid.
+See information about Mail and Wire Fraud Against the Federal Government.

 The company allegedly inflated the costs of the services provided, but because of the settlement, there was no determination of liability.